 The days are all starting to blend into one another.
 In fact, some of us aren’t even sure what day of the week it is anymore.
 But, those of us who are parents need to keep ourselves together and soldier on – for the kids.
 We might be totally stressed out, worried about what comes next and how we’re going to pay the bills, but we can’t let it show.

-That’s why this gift of free time that you’ve been given (ok, that’s probably not what your thinking about this pandemic) can help you out with your kids and your home in the long run.
+That’s why this gift of free time that you’ve been given (ok, that’s probably not what most of you are thinking about this pandemic) can help you out with your kids and your home in the long run.

-If you start planning and doing projects with, and for, your kids now, you’ll find yourself with less stress and more free time on your hands later, when you return to work.
+If you start planning and doing projects with, and for, your kids now you’ll find yourself less stressed out and with more free time on your hands later, when you return to work.

-Here are a few parenting projects you can do now to make your life simpler later.
+Here are a few parenting projects you can do now that will make your life easier later.

 1. Party Planning

-You can’t hold a party right now but this lockdown won’t continue forever, so why not make the most of this time to plan your kids’ next birthday parties?
+You can’t hold a party right now but the social distancing and lockdowns won’t continue forever, so why not make the most of this time to plan your kids’ next birthday parties?
 Even if they’re celebrating their birthdays during this lockdown period there’s no reason you can’t throw them a party at a later date to make up for it.

 Sit down with the birthday boy or girl (to be) and decide what kind of birthday party they want this year.
 Use a special birthday party notebook to write down all your birthday party plans.
 Decide on a:

-It’s never too early to start making your own homemade games and decorations or ordering them online.
+It’s never too early to start making your own homemade games and decorations or to order them online.

-Just think of the stress this will save you when you’re back at work and have thousands of other chores to do too.
+Just think of the stress this will save you when you’re back at work and have thousands of other tasks to do too.

 As parents it’s sometimes difficult when our children first start doing chores, it takes them so long and let’s face it, you need to redo everything later, which is sometimes stressful because who has time for that?